Skip to Content

 Philippine Eagles inhabit islands within the Philippine archipelago and are often found near areas populated by humans.
 These birds favor lowland tropical rainforests, where they can soar and prey on monkeys and flying lemurs that inhabit these regions.
 The majority of Philippine Eagles reside on the islands of Catanduanes, Samar, Mindanao, Luzon, and Dinagat.

 These eagles have also been spotted in several Philippine provinces, including Quezon, Palawan, Tawi-Tawi, Sulu, and Basilan.
-Further, they inhabit forests such as Mount Isarog National Park in Bicol, Mount Kitanglad in Bukidnon, Davao City, and Mount Apo.
+They inhabit forests such as Mount Isarog National Park in Bicol, Mount Kitanglad in Bukidnon, Davao City, and Mount Apo.
 They have also been sighted in the provinces of South Cotabato and Sarangani.
-Unfortunately, Philippine Eagles have been forced from their habitats due to various factors, including logging and deforestation.
+Unfortunately, Philippine eagles have been forced out of their habitats due to various factors, including logging and deforestation.

 Other Species Profile